djkunkel/retro-gfx/README.md

 # Acknowledgements

-Thanks to Alexey Frunze for creating Smaller C which has allowed this experimental effor to exist.
+Thanks to Alexey Frunze for creating Smaller C which has allowed this experimental effort to exist.
-Many of the routines were modified from his example code that is included with https://github.com/alexfru/SmallerC
+Many of the routines were used directly and some modified from his example code that is included with https://github.com/alexfru/SmallerC